DEBG14/Hybrid-Reasoning-on-LLMs/README.md

 * Enhanced Retrieval: Use graph-based reasoning with Cypher queries for more accurate context retrieval.
 * RAG Integration: Combine retrieved knowledge graph information with LLMs to enhance generated answers.

+# Usage
+* Test and run the project seamlessly using the provided Colab notebook integrated with Neo4j and Mistral APIs.
+Make sure to enter your own api key.
+* Feed your own PDF files in file section in colab for knowledge graph construction and testing.